Infrastructure

 • Leading edge Graphics Processing Unit (GPU) computing systems

-• Compute Canada’s extensive software library
+• An extensive software library

 • Stable and secure data storage and back-up options accessed via your desktop